Learn how to make this overnight bagel recipe with a step by step video

 Proofing the Yeast

-Then, add the water, molasses, and yeast to a bowl and allow to sit for about 5 minutes until the mixture is bubbly and foamy on top.
-That's how we know the yeast is active and ready to go.
-If it doesn't foam, give it 5 more minutes to activate.
-If you still don't see foamy bubbles, you'll need to go to the grocery store and get more yeast because yours is dead!
+Once heated, add the water, molasses, and yeast to a bowl and allow it to sit for about 5 minutes until the mixture is visibly bubbly and foam on top.
+The foam and bubbles are the indicator that the yeast is in fact alive, active, and ready for use.
+If you don't see any bubbles after 10 minutes, take a trip to the grocery store to get more yeast.

 Mixing the Dough

-So how do we prevent this?
-There are ways to test your dough to see if it's ready.
-If you watch the step by step video, I'll show you an example of what the dough looks like at the 2 minute, 5 minute, and 10 minute mark.
+Here are some ways you can check to see if your dough is ready.
+If you watch the step-by-step video, I show an example of what the do looks like at the 2-minute, 5-minute, and 10-minute mark.

-Once you have the proper dough consistency, place the dough in a clean bowl, covered in plastic wrap.
-Allow to rise in a draft-free, warm place for about an hour, until doubled in size.
+Turn on your oven to 200ºF (93ºC).
+Once you have achieved the proper dough consistency, move the dough to a clean bowl, and cover it with plastic wrap.
+Allow the dough to rise on top of the warm oven (not in the oven) for 60 - 90 minutes until it’s doubled in size.

 Shaping the Bagels

-The reason we punch down the dough is to release some of the gas bubbles that were formed during the rising process.
-Ultimately, it helps produce a finer grain on your baked good by redistributing the yeast cells so they can rise during the proofing stage.
+Gently punch the dough down.
+This releases some of the gas bubbles that were formed during the rising process.
+By knocking out some of these bubbles, it redistributes the yeast cells so they can rise again during the proofing stage.

-Once you're ready to shape, grab a ball of dough.
-Gently, push through the center of the ball using both thumbs to make a hole.
-Then, continue to stretch the bagel out until it reaches about 4 inches across.
-Be sure not to flatten the bagel too much throughout this process.
+7. Once you have all your dough rolled, grab a ball of dough.
+Gently push through the center of the ball using both thumbs to make a hole.
+Then, gradually stretch the bagel out until it reaches about 4 inches (~10 cm) across.
+Be sure not to flatten the bagel too much during this process.

-Throughout this whole process, be sure to keep the dough covered with a tea towel to prevent the dough from drying out.
+During this entire process of shaping the dough, keep the dough you are not working with covered with a tea towel.
+This will prevent the dough from drying out.

 Proofing the Dough

-Now it's time to proof our bagel dough.
+11. With the bagels shaped, it is time to move to the proofing stage.
 This is the final rise before baking.
-Make sure to place down some cornmeal on your baking sheet so the bagels don't stick.
-The cornmeal also gives the bagels a nice texture on the bottom.
+Be sure to place down a thin layer of cornmeal on your baking sheet to prevent sticking.
+The cornmeal also provides a really nice texture to the bagels.

-In terms of the dough proofing process, this is where bagels differ from many other types of bread.
-Good, quality bagels are given the time to slowly ferment in a cold environment.
-To do this, we allow the bagels to proof overnight in the refrigerator.
+Bagels have a unique proofing process compared to many other breads.
+The best bagels are given lots of time to slowly ferment in a cold environment.
+To do this, we allow the bagels to proof overnight (12-18 hours) in the refrigerator.
 This helps release additional flavor into the bagel.

 Float Test

-If it sinks, the dough needs more time to proof.
-Remove baking sheets from the refrigerator and allow the bagels to sit at room temperature, still covered, until they float.
+If the bagel sinks when placed in the water, it means it needs more time to proof.
+Remove the baking sheets from the refrigerator, and allow the bagels to sit at room temperature while they’re still covered.
 Check every 15 minutes until they float.

 Boiling the Bagels

-The iconic step in the bagel making process is the boiling!
-So, why do you boil bagels?
-The boiling process helps give us that classic shiny, chewy texture on the outside of the bagel.
+12. Another essential and unique step in the cooking process is the boiling stage.
+The reason bagels are boiled is because it helps give that iconic shiny and chewy exterior layer to the bagel.
 The longer you boil the bagel, the thicker and chewier the outside crust will be.

 The boiling time also affects the interior texture of the bagel.
-More time in the boiling water will result in a denser inside.
-I prefer to boil bagels for 30 seconds on each side to get the perfect chewy, but not too tough, texture.
+A longer boil will result in a more dense bagel.
+I boil my bagels for about 30 seconds on each side to get the perfect chewy, but not too tough, texture.

-Make sure that the water has a steady boil, then add in enough molasses to turn the water a dark brown (also like a black tea color.
-At this point, you can begin to boil your bagels - just make sure the boil is strong enough.
-If needed, allow the water to come back to a boil in between batches.
+To boil, bring the water from the float test up to a steady boil.
+Then, add in enough molasses to turn the water to a dark brown-black tea color.
+After the molasses is in, you can begin to boil your bagels.
+If the temperature of the water drops after adding molasses, allow it to come back to a steady boil before placing the bagels in the water.

-After they're all finished boiling, you can add your desired toppings.
-Some easy and delicious bagel topping ideas include:
+13. Once the bagels are freshly boiled, it is the best time to add your desired toppings.
+Some easy and tasty bagel topping ideas include:

 Baking the Bagels

-From here you can eat them, or freeze them for later (something most people forget they can do).
-Check out this guide for full bagel storage instructions.
+Now you have the freedom to eat these bagels or freeze them for later.
+Check out this guide for bagel storage for full instructions.

 Overnight Bagel Recipe